oclint/oclint-docs/rules/size.rst

 **Thresholds:**

 LONG_LINE
-    The long line reporting threshold, default value is 100
+    The long line reporting threshold, default value is 100.

 LongMethod
 ----------

 **Since: 0.4**

-Long method generally indicates that this method tries to so many things.
-Each method should do one thing and one thing well.
+Long method generally indicates that this method tries to do many things.
+Each method should do one thing and that one thing well.

 This rule is defined by the following class: `oclint-rules/rules/size/LongMethodRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/size/LongMethodRule.cpp>`_